kaylarose/Glowform/README.md

 Dogfish has a much better variation of colors and highlight textures thank to the use of images.

 ### Better browser support for animations
-You could probably hack around Firfeox's lack of keyframe support via color transitions and classes.
+You could probably hack around Firefox's lack of keyframe support via color transitions and classes.

-###IE Support????